 So one day I had to attend one of those business mingles.

 I felt pumped and excited.
-After all, change was about to happened.
+After all, a change was about to happen.

 I had to forget about all my grand goals and visions, and instead do something much more simple and hands on.

 And to me at that point, every advice about confidence and social success was just a scam.